acdlite/flummox/docs/why-flux-component-is-better-than-flux-mixin.md

 React has a very clear opinion on composition vs. inheritance: composition wins.
 Pretty much everything awesome about React — components, unidirectional data flow, the reconciliation process — derives from the fact that a React app is just a giant tree of components composed of other components.

 Components make your code easy to reason about.
 If you stick to the basics of using components and props in your React app, you don't have to guess where data is coming from.
-The answer is always *from the parent*.
+The answer is always *from the owner*.

-However, when you use FluxMixin, you're introducing data into your component that comes not from the parent, but from an external source — your stores.
+However, when you use FluxMixin, you're introducing data into your component that comes not from the owner, but from an external source — your stores.
 (This is also true of FluxComponent, but to a lesser extent, as we'll see later.)
 This can easily lead to trouble.

 For instance, here's a component that renders a single blog post, based on the id of the post.